 Collapse

-Integral angle
+Adjacent angle

-The included angle is the angle measured from the camber angle to a line through the center of the strut and the lower ball joint as viewed from the front of the vehicle.
+The included angle is the angle measured from the camber angle to a line passing through the center of the strut and the lower ball joint when looking at the vehicle from the front.

 The included angle is calculated in degrees.
-Most angle stands do not directly measure the included angle.
-Integral angle can be determined by subtracting negative camber from the skew, or by adding positive camber to the skew.
+Most rigs that are designed to adjust the installation angles do not directly measure the included angle.
+To determine the included angle, subtract the negative camber from the tilt of the steering axis or add the positive camber to the tilt of the steering axis.

-Run-in shoulder
+Roll shoulder

 Angle of rotation